 Fortunately, we had passed another accommodation on the way to Nipa huts, so we decided to try our luck there.
 I am so glad we did!
 The Fox & Firefly Cottages was one of the nicest and prettiest places we stayed during our five-month trip.

 We enjoyed speaking Dutch with the owner as well as relaxing in the hammocks on the veranda.
-The little cottage was so cute and the food and homemade bread was delicious (breakfast is not included).
-There was a serene outdoor shower (don’t worry, you can lock the door;-), very clean and a cool experience!
+The little cottage was so cute and the food and homemade bread were delicious (breakfast is not included).
+There was an outdoor shower (don’t worry, you can lock the door;-) which was very clean and a cool experience!

 I totally recommend staying here, we were sorry to leave after one night already.
 We paid €28 (1400php) for the cottage, so it was a bit pricier than our other accommodations, but you have to ‘splurge’ every once in a while;-).
 Click here for the latest prices.